ChevanR/Project5-6/Deliverables-P56/Experimental-Research.md

 3. **Haptic Feedback**:
    - Accuracy results: Mostly reliable up to **300ms latency**.
    - Responsiveness results: Mostly reliable up to **300ms latency**.
+   - With regards to communication in the VR world using the ultrasonic array, it cannot be advised to use it, as users will be difficult to understand.

 ---